-So Dave cut it down to 38 inches.
-He used a hacksaw to make the cut.
+So Dave cut it down to 38 inches using a hacksaw.

-Here he’s got a puzzle spread all spread out on the mat…
+Here he’s got a puzzle all spread out on the mat…

 And now the puzzle is rolled up and ready to put away until next time he wants to work on it.

 This project was zero out of pocket for us as we already had the felt and the cardboard tube was free.

 But even if you need to purchase fabric, it runs around $5.99/yd.
 Jo-Ann Fabric and Craft Stores regularly offer 40% coupons that you could use to buy the yard of fabric needed for this project.

 For the cardboard tube, ask at your local flooring store to see if they have an extra cardboard roll they’d like to get rid of.